-I loved regular Kodiak pancake mix in college, and I was excited to see a vegan option that I could make for my son before we introduced dairy into his diet.
-The texture is slightly more grainy than the original, but they are still delicious and a great option for a quick toddler (or adult) breakfast.
+I loved the traditional Kodiak Pancake Mix in college, and I was excited to see a Kodiak Plant-Based Pancake Mix option that I could make for my son before we introduced dairy into his diet.
+The pancake texture is slightly more grainy than the original, but they are still delicious and a great option for a quick toddler (or adult) breakfast.

 I can live without ranch, but I’m not sure my husband can.
 We’ve had the Daiya and Simple Truth brands in the past, and we prefer the Simple Truth one.
 I’ve made homemade ranch before too, and honestly both of the store bought options tasted better.